ABilevich/Adventure_SpringBoot_1/README.md

 - Marks the class as a Spring Bean
   - is a regular java class that is managed by pring
 - Makes the component available for dependency injection

+### Controller Injection

+- Spring is doing
+  - Coach theCoach = new CricketCoach()
+  - DemoController demoController - newDemoController(theCoach)

+## 1.2 Component Scanning

+- Spring will scann you java classes for special anotations (@Component, etc)
+- It will automatically register the beans in the spring container

+Anotations (That componse @SpringBootApplication)
+@EnableAutoConfiguration: Enables spring boot's auto-configuration support
+@ComponentScan: Enables component scanning of current package (also recurseively scans sub packages)
+@Configuration: Able to register extra beans with @Bean or import other configuration classes

+- Spring will scann any packages under the main folder recursively, they all need to be inside the springcoredemo package in this case
+- This can be overwritten on the @SpringBootApplication anotation by specifiyong the scanBasePackages to include aditional packages